thesquidghost/SignPorts/README.md

 ## Currently Known Issues and Projects:

-1. Saving / Loading persistence issues.
-2. Signports retain item metadata after setting an item as the port's menu icon.
+1. Signports retain item metadata after setting an item as the port's menu icon.

 ## Features